Lancelot Joynson-Hicks, 3rd Viscount Brentford

-Lancelot William Joynson-Hicks, 3rd Viscount Brentford (10 April 1902 – 25 February 1983), known as Sir Lancelot William Joynson-Hicks, Bt from 1942 to 1958, was a British Conservative politician.
+Lancelot William Joynson-Hicks, 3rd Viscount Brentford (10 April 1902 – 25 February 1983), known as Sir Lancelot William Joynson-Hicks, Bt from 1942 to 1958, was a British Conservative politician and solicitor.
+He was the Member of Parliament for Chichester from 1942 to 1958, when he became 3rd Viscount and was elevated to the House of Lords.

 Background and education

-Joynson-Hicks was the second son of former Home Secretary William Joynson-Hicks, 1st Viscount Brentford and Grace Lynn Joynson.
+Joynson-Hicks was born in Marylebone, London, the second son of former Home Secretary William Joynson-Hicks, 1st Viscount Brentford and Grace Lynn Joynson.
 He was educated at Sandroyd School then Winchester College and Trinity College, Oxford.

 Political career

 Joynson-Hicks later became a solicitor and a farmer.
 He served in the Second World War as a lieutenant-commander in the Royal Navy Volunteer Reserve.
 He sat as Member of Parliament (MP) for Chichester from 1942 to 1958 and served under Winston Churchill as Parliamentary Secretary to the Ministry of Fuel and Power from 1951 to 1955.
 In 1956 he was created a Baronet, of Newick in the County of Sussex.
 On the death of his older brother, Richard Joynson-Hicks, 2nd Viscount Brentford, in 1958, he succeeded as Viscount Brentford.
 As a peer he was disqualified from sitting in the House of Commons, and a by-election was triggered.

 Lord Brentford was also Chairman of the Automobile Association and served as a member of the House of Laity in the National Assembly of the Church of England.
+He continued to work as a solicitor in his later years, though his work came under scrutiny in the 1970s, when he and Reginald Maudling were associated with the failure of the Real Estate Fund of America.

 Family

 Lord Brentford married Phyllis Allfey (d.
 1979), daughter of Herbert Cyril Allfey, in 1931.
-They had one son.
-He died in 1983, aged 80, and was succeeded in his titles by his only child Crispin.
+He died in the Lewes District of East Sussex on 20 February 1983, aged 80, and was succeeded in his titles by his only child Crispin.